sagishporer/games-management-lib/README.md

 Allow simple removal of cheating players from leaderboards, using Google Play Games Management API.

 ## IMPORTANT
-- DO NOT LEAVE THIS LIBRARY IN PRODUCTION.
+- THIS LIBRARY IN NOT PRODUCTION QUALITY.
 - It may take up to 72 hours (!!) once a player is 'hidden' until the player actually stop appearing in the leaderboard.
 - The library must be used in an APK with the same bundle id (namespace) & signature as the production game.
 This is to allow Google Play sign-in.
 The easiest way is just to add the library to the game & open the MenuActivity.
 - You must be signed-in within the game with the user of the Play Console.